tianon/debian-bin/README.md

 # debian-bin

-A collection of small(ish) Debian-focused utiltiies to help automate/accelerate various tasks around Debian packaging and building.
+A collection of small(ish) Debian-focused utilities to help automate/accelerate various tasks around Debian packaging and building.

 Many will utilize Docker, but many are also reasonably standalone (like `extract-origtargz`, which I've been using successfully for years now).

-This repository supercedes https://gist.github.com/tianon/a0080cbca558e4b907fe with hopefully growing success.
+This repository supersedes https://gist.github.com/tianon/a0080cbca558e4b907fe with hopefully growing success.

 ## utilities